 The cowlick is a hair section that grows in a different direction than the rest of the hair.
 This hair section follows a natural growth pattern that is different from the rest of the hair.
 It may stand straight at an odd position and has a swirling pattern.
 Everybody has a cowlick or two that appear at the crown of your head (the backside) and define the hair growth pattern.
 However, it may show up anywhere, including the front hairline, disrupting your hair orientation.

-Frontal cowlicks are pretty annoying.
+In cowlicks, frontal cowlicks can be the most annoying.
 If you have one, here is what you can do to manage, hide, and prevent it from ruining your hairstyle.

 How To Get Rid Of A Cowlick